greenm01/ec4x/docs/ec4x_specs.md

 ### 4.2.5 Guard a Starbase (04):

-Order a fleet to protect a Starbase, and join in a combined Task Force, in the event of confronting hostile ships with orders 05 to 08.
+Order a fleet to protect a Starbase, and join in a combined Task Force, when confronting hostile ships with orders 05 to 08.

 ### 4.2.6 Guard/Blockade a Planet (05):

 Order a fleet to block hostile forces from approaching a planet.

 **Guard**: Fleets on guard duty are held in reserve to protect a colony and do not join Space Combat unless confronted by hostile ships with orders 05 to 08.
 Guarding fleets may contain Raiders and do not auto-join a Starbase's Task Force, which would compromise their cloaking ability.
+Not all planets will have a functional Starbase.

 Order a fleet to guard a Starbase if the intent is to join a combined Task Force for planetary defense.
-Not all planets will have a functional Starbase.

-**Blockade**: Fleets are ordered to blockade an enemy planet and do not join Space Combat unless confronted by hostile ships under order 05.
+**Blockade**: Fleets are ordered to blockade an enemy planet and do not engage in Space Combat unless confronted by enemy ships under order 05.

 Colonies under blockaded reduce their GCP by 60%.
 Civilian transport, commerce, trade, and mining activities in the Solar System are severely restricted, which results in a critical negative impact on the economy and citizen morale.
-House Prestige is reduced by 2 points every turn that a colony is under blockade.
+House Prestige is reduced by 2 points every turn a colony is under blockade.

 ### 4.2.7 Bombard a Planet (06):

 Fleets are ordered to attack a planet's defensive ground assets, including shields, ground batteries, garrisoned Army units and Marines, and Spaceports.
 Bombardment has a detrimental effect on a colony's PTU and IUs.

-Three rounds of planetary combat are performed per turn.
+Three rounds of planetary combat are conducted per turn.

 ### 4.2.8 Invade a Planet (07):

-Fleets are ordered to perform one round of planetary bombardment before dropping Marines on the surface in their Troop Transports.
+Fleets are ordered to conduct one round of planetary bombardment before dropping Marines on the surface in their Troop Transports.
 Troop Transports in transit may take losses from Ground Batteries.

 After the Marines land on the surface, ground combat is conducted against garrisoned defensive forces.
-If successful, the colony is captured along with PTU and IUs.
+If successful, the colony is captured along with associated PTU and IUs.
 Otherwise the Marines fight to the last man.

 ### 4.2.9 Blitz a Planet (08):

-Fleets will forego surface bombardment and drop Troop Transports on the surface for ground combat.
+Fleets will forego surface bombardment and drop Troop Transports directly on the surface for ground combat.
 Fleets and Troop Transports may take losses from Ground Batteries.

 ### 4.2.10 Spy on a Planet (09):